thingucas/kata/docs/RomanNumerals.md

 ## Rules

-Implement `romannumerals.ArabicToRoman` method takes a positive Arabic integer and returns the Roman Numeral as a string.
+Implement the `ArabicToRoman` method which takes a positive Arabic integer and returns the Roman Numeral as a string.

 Example: